vmmuthu31/NFT_Craft/README.md

 # What it was Like
 -> Creating own world in a minecraft like environment -> The players progress will be stored
+-> Each new block is a NFT owned by the player

 ## Development Note